the-turing-way/the-turing-way/book/website/communication/open/education.md

 - Facilitates broader and more equal access to access to knowledge and knowledge generation.
 Open Education is rooted in the human right to access high-quality education.
+- Is more easy to use:
-- Is easier to build upon and correct the materials, which facilitates customisation of your education curriculum.
+    - Easier to build upon and correct the materials, which facilitates customisation of your education curriculum.
+    - Easier to collaborate, participate and share resources.
 - Reduces duplication of effort: If an educator needs materials for teaching and such materials already exist openly, then they need not make their own from scratch, thereby saving time.
-- Is easier to collaborate, participate and share resources.
 - Is generally more accessible due to open formats compared to proprietary formats in which files cannot be changed.
     - Formats like Microsoft docx requires access to Microsoft Word, whereas open formats such as RTF and HTML work with a variety of software.
     - While .pdf is an open format, it is also more closed in the sense that it is difficult to edit compared to formats such as RTF and HTML.